zhuyaliang/user-admin/README.md

-# 说明
+# Explain

-重写一个界面类似 gnome-system-tools 及 gnome-control-center 中的用户管理工具，显示在控制中心中。
+Rewrite an interface similar to user management tools in gnome-system-tools and gnome-control-center, displayed in the control center.

-## 界面参考
+## Interface reference

 https://askubuntu.com/questions/66718/how-to-manage-users-and-groups